unepwcmc/protectedplanet-api/README.md

 * `/api/**/*`: [Grape](https://github.com/ruby-grape/grape)
 * `/web/**/*`: [Sinatra](http://www.sinatrarb.com/)

 The two frameworks are then cascaded inside Rack, in the [config.ru](/config.ru) file:

 ```
-require ‘api/routes’
+require ‘api/root’
-require ‘web/routes’
+require ‘web/root’
 […]
-run Rack::Cascade.new [Web::Routes, API::Routes]
+run Rack::Cascade.new [Web::Root, API::Root]
 ```

 Both frameworks share a bunch of`ActiveRecord` models, which form a subset of the [ProtectedPlanet models](https://github.com/unepwcmc/ProtectedPlanet/tree/master/app/models), with the addition of the `ApiUser` model.